 The mussel scale reproduces once in a year.
 The eggs are protected under the scale with the female and overwinter until hatching the following year, in late May/ June.

 Young mussel scale, or nymphs, crawl around the plant looking for a place to take up permanent residence and start feeding on the sap.
 Spraying now with an insecticide can be very effective as the nymphs haven’t formed their protective scales.

-Most insecticides available from the garden centre work well, such as Scott’s Bug Clear Ultra or Provanto Ultimate Bug Killer Two or three applications maybe required to treat all the mussel scale nymphs.
+Most insecticides available from the garden centres work well, such as Provanto Ultimate Bug Killer.
+Two or three applications maybe required to treat all the mussel scale nymphs.
 Best to spray in the evening to minimise the risk to beneficial insects.

 Scales may remain on the stems of the box plant but these will be dead if the treatment has been successful and new growth will not be affected.